fhengartner/flos-ember-test-helpers/README.md

 ## Using in acceptance tests

+* Add `import from './flos-test-helpers/click-and-assert-path';` to the beginning of the `tests/helpers/start-app.js` file
-* Add `import from './click-and-assert-current-path';` to the beginning of the `tests/helpers/start-app.js` file
+* Add `import from './flos-test-helpers/visit-and-assert-path';` to the beginning of the `tests/helpers/start-app.js` file
 * Ignore globals in eslint / jshint
-  * Add `"clickAndAssertCurrentPath": true,` to the globals section of the `.eslintrc`
+  * Add `"clickAndAssertPath": true,` to the globals section of the `.eslintrc`
-  * Add "clickAndAssertCurrentPath", to the predef section of the `/tests/.jshintrc` file
+  * Add "clickAndAssertPath", to the predef section of the `/tests/.jshintrc` file